jinoh0731/Can-Language-Models-Be-Too-Big/README.md

 Ronan Le Bras, Swabha Swayamdipta, Chandra Bhagavatula, Rowan Zellers, Matthew E Peters, Ashish Sabharwal, and Yejin Choi.
 2020.
 Adversarial Filters of Dataset Biases.
 In Proceedings of the 37th International Conference on Machine Learning.

 Emma Strubell, Ananya Ganesh, and Andrew McCallum.
 2019.
 Energy and Policy Considerations for Deep Learning in NLP.
 In Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics.
 3645–3650.

+Anna Rogers, Olga Kovaleva, and Anna Rumshisky.
+2020.
+A Primer in BERTology: What We Know About How BERT Works.
+Transactions of the Association for Computational Linguistics, Vol. 8, 842–866.

+"The #BenderRule: On Naming the Languages We Study and Why It Matters" by Emily Bender for Gradient Pub https://thegradient.pub/the-benderrule-on-naming-the-languages-we-study-and-why-it-matters/

+"Tackling AI’s Climate Change Problem" by Niklas Sundberg on MIT Sloan Management Review https://sloanreview.mit.edu/article/tackling-ais-climate-change-problem/

 # Citation
 https://turhancankargin.com/2023/04/04/the-rise-of-large-language-models-and-ai-investment/